beanone/graph_builder/README.md

    - Integrates with configurable indexers for efficient lookups.

 2. **GraphCompactor**
-   - Processes the append-only logs to create compacted representations
+   - Processes the append-only logs to create compacted representations.
-   - Merges entity updates based on timestamps
+   - Merges entity updates based on timestamps.
-   - Builds adjacency lists for efficient graph traversal
+   - Builds adjacency lists for efficient graph traversal.
-   - Supports sharding for large datasets
+   - Supports sharding for large datasets.

 3. **Indexers**
    - Abstract interface for entity indexing